 TechWomen Ambassadors Week is an annual program to help young women explore careers in science, technology, engineering and math (STEM).
 Our committee calls on our community’s vast expertise to help inspire young women.
 Since its inception, TechWomen Ambassadors Week has reached over 1,600 young girls and engaged over 250 professionals and over 450 student volunteers.

-This year’s event, scheduled for November 12-16, 2018, brings together nearly 1,000 8th- and 9th-grade young women with female volunteers and educators to encourage students to pursue aspirations in STEM fields.
-With over 15 event locations across the State, students have the opportunity to engage with local female technologists who are there to share their experiences and give career advice.
+The 2018 Ambassadors week (November 12-16, 2018) brought together nearly 1,000 8th- and 9th-grade young women with female volunteers and educators to encourage students to pursue aspirations in the STEM fields.
+With over 15 event locations across New Hampshire, students had the opportunity to engage with local female technologists who were there to share their experiences and give career advice.
 Read more.

-If you are interested in sponsoring this year’s program, please contact Sara Bee at firstname.lastname@example.org.
+If you are interested in sponsorship for 2019 please contact Sara Bee at email@example.com.

 Primary TechWomen|TechGirls Contact: